-3.1 The legislative framework is set out by the Local Government Act 2003 and its subsidiary regulations.
+- 3.1 The legislative framework is set out by the Local Government Act 2003 and its subsidiary regulations.
 This framework provides for a prudential system based on borrowing limits set by each individual local authority.
-Under this system, local authorities must have regard to affordability, prudence and sustainability and must follow the "Prudential Code for Capital Finance in Local Authorities" published by the Chartered Institute of Public Finance and Accountancy (CIPFA).

-- 3.2 The Prudential Code also requires that the CIPFA Code of Practice for Treasury Management in the Pubic Services is adopted.
+Under this system, local authorities must have regard to affordability, prudence and sustainability and must follow the "Prudential Code for Capital Finance in Local Authorities" published by the Chartered Institute of Public Finance and Accountancy (CIPFA). - 3.2 The Prudential Code also requires that the CIPFA Code of Practice for Treasury Management in the Pubic Services is adopted.
 The Code of Practice adopted by Council on 30 September 2003 was revised during 2009.
-The revised Code of Practice underpins the Council's Treasury Management Strategy Statement and Annual Investment Strategy for 2010/11 adopted by Council on 18 February 2010. - 3.3 Government support for capital expenditure consists of revenue support or capital grants.
+The revised Code of Practice underpins the Council's Treasury

+Management Strategy Statement and Annual Investment Strategy for 2011/12 adopted by Council on 17 February 2011.

+- 3.3 Government support for capital expenditure consists of revenue support or capital grants.
 Revenue support is by the award of Supported Capital Expenditure (Revenue) which feeds into the Revenue Support Grant calculation.
 This award is intended to compensate for the actual or notional costs of borrowing and is based on an assessment of current needs.
 Expenditure above this assessed level will not receive revenue support.
-Government has been moving away from revenue support and there has been no allocation of Supported Capital Expenditure (Revenue) for Tonbridge & Malling Borough Council in 2010/11.
-All government support for the Council's capital expenditure in 2010/11 is by way of capital grant. - 3.4 Government support through capital grants is usually ring-fenced for specific purposes.
-Recently, the Council has been successful on several fronts in securing grants, notably the East Peckham Flood Alleviation project which has received capital grant from the Department for the Environment, Food and Rural Affairs (Defra), and from the Department for Communities and Local Government (formerly the Office of the Deputy Prime Minister) for Implementing Electronic Government.
-It is the Council's intention to try to secure capital grants, wherever possible, for schemes which advance the Council's Corporate Aims and Priorities, particularly the Council's KEY Priorities. - 3.5 As noted in paragraph 2.7 and 2.8, capital grants will be made available in 2010/11 to support mandatory Disabled Facilities Grants and discretionary housing capital expenditure. - 3.6 The prudential framework for capital expenditure is intended to encourage local authorities to use resources more flexibly and plan for the longer term; provide more autonomy and accountability, with local authorities having greater responsibility for local capital spending decisions; move towards improved corporate and strategic working, with more effective tackling of cross-cutting issues; and better use and management of assets. - 3.7 Another key element of the legislative framework is the duty of best value introduced by the Local Government Act 1999.
-Best value is addressed in Section 5 of the Strategy as one of the key principles to be applied in capital investment decisions. - 3.8 The Borough Council is committed to a capital strategy that contributes towards achievement of Central Government targets and objectives.
-For example, although a comprehensive Implementing E-Government
+Government has been moving away from revenue support and there has been no allocation of Supported Capital Expenditure (Revenue) for Tonbridge & Malling Borough Council in 2011/12.
+All government support for the Council's capital expenditure in 2011/12 is by way of capital grant. - 3.4 Government support through capital grants is usually ring-fenced for specific purposes.
+Recently, the Council has been successful on several fronts in securing grants, notably the Leigh Road land drainage scheme in Hildenborough which has received capital grant from the Department for the Environment, Food and Rural Affairs (Defra), and from the Department for Communities and Local Government (formerly the Office of the Deputy Prime Minister) for Implementing Electronic Government.
+It is the Council's intention to try to secure capital grants, wherever possible, for schemes which advance the Council's Corporate Aims and Priorities, particularly the Council's KEY Priorities. - 3.5 As noted in paragraph 2.6 and 2.7, capital grants will be made available in 2011/12 to support mandatory Disabled Facilities Grants and discretionary housing capital expenditure. - 3.6 The prudential framework for capital expenditure is intended to encourage local authorities to use resources more flexibly and plan for the longer term; provide more autonomy and accountability, with local authorities having greater responsibility for local capital spending decisions; move towards improved corporate and strategic working, with more effective tackling of cross-cutting issues; and better use and management of assets. - 3.7 Another key element of the legislative framework is the duty to secure economy, efficiency and effectiveness in the Council's use of resources.
+Achieving value for money is addressed in Section 5 of the Strategy as one of the key principles to be applied in capital investment decisions. - 3.8 The Borough Council is committed to a capital strategy that contributes towards achievement of Central Government targets and objectives.
+For example, although a comprehensive Implementing E-Government (IEG) Statement is no longer required, other requirements and targets set by Central Government for specific functions often require the use of electronic service delivery.
+The Council continues to invest in this and has made substantial progress towards the objective that all services should be available electronically.